Lamb House, Kangaroo Point: History

-On 4 June 2021 the house was sold to the chairman of Racing Queensland, Steve Wilson, and his wife Jane.
-The Wilson family is in the process of having the home restored, with the assistance of renowned architecture firms James Davidson Architects and Conrad Gargett working in association.
+In June 2021 the house was sold to the chairman of Racing Queensland, Steve Wilson, and his wife Jane.
+Driven by what Steve Wilson called "a sense of civic responsibility", the Wilsons invested three years and $15 million undertaking what has been acclaimed as a model restoration of the property.
+A team of specialist craftspeople worked under the supervision of renowned architecture firms James Davidson Architects and Conrad Gargett.

 Description

 Lamb House is a large, two-storeyed, red brick residence with a multi-gabled roof clad in terracotta tiles.
 Conspicuously situated above the Kangaroo Point Cliffs at the southern end of the suburb, overlooking the South Brisbane and Town reaches of the Brisbane River, The house is an inner city landmark, prominent from many parts of the Brisbane central business district, the river and the Captain Cook Bridge and Pacific Motorway.

 Queen Anne influences are evident in the timber and roughcast gable infill designs, the ornate cement mouldings to the entrance portico- cum-observation tower, and the elaborate chimney stacks and tall terracotta chimney pots.